Monday, April 20, 2026

 At this time, the Easter egg was hatching and an Easter-worm wriggled out and slithered into the jungle.
 Eldrad fared him well, believing the worm would find a new home on this purple island.

 Inside was just a bunch of techno mumbo-jumbo clutter and junk.
 Everyone searched for awhile, but the only thing of interest was a hatch in the floor.
-By this time, Ug and Perplexo failed to see eye-to-eye.
+By this time, Ug and Perplexo had series beef.
 Each one accused the other of insult and passive-aggressive hostility.
 Ug sat on the hatch until the others bade him walk it off.

 There was a metal ladder going down, so down they went (one of the surveyers, Daniel-Day Lewis, stayed topside to guard the hatch, just in case). they walked down a long hallway that turned once or twice before leading to a massive cavern (with several smaller tunnels going elsewhere).
 This big cave was inhabited with at least 35 purple-skinned primitive humanoids.
 These purple-folk allowed Perplexo to waltz right in and access a computer terminal on a cave wall.

 In the end, the friendship between Eldrad and Ock! could not prevent violence from breaking out.
 Strum used the zoth to fuel a wish spell to blast all of them to handfuls of purple sand.
 He did.
-In the wake of this devastation, several weird magical side-effects transpired, eventually leading to an ice wizard forcing the PCs to either fight each other or his ice golem (eventually, they killed it).
+In the wake of this devastation, several weird magical side-effects transpired (including Strum being transported to a black realm where an albino bard ridiculed his musical ability, but then also taught him a few chord progressions), eventually leading to an ice wizard forcing the PCs to either fight each other or his ice golem in MORTAL COMBAT (eventually, they killed it).
 That was a black skull suggestion that I pulled out, which got me to thinking, our last session of the campaign (year 4, anyway, should be influenced by just continually pulling unused suggestions out of the black skull).

 Checking on Perplexo, he was successful.
 The way he protected planet 109 from being eaten by candy was to blow up the island.
 Everyone had approximately one-thousand seconds to leave.